 One of my favorite things in life is spending time with my family, especially my grandkids.
 I love those little munchkins.
 Lol.😄.
 They always request my fluffy pancakes with Nutella, almonds, chocolate chips and powdered sugar.
 Sometimes you need to just indulge.

 This is a simple and easy recipe.
 The key, don’t over mix.
 Allow science to happen.

-1 cup organic all purpose flower, sifted
+1 cup organic all purpose flour, sifted

 2 tsp baking powder

 Pinch of sea salt

 2 tbsp organic cane sugar

 3/4 cup plus 2 tbsp almond milk, or regular